 ii.
 Stream Restoration with 100 feet (each side) Riparian Setback.
 Each stream segment within the proposed site boundaries can be assessed in accordance with Attachment B, Part 1.
 In the event the stream segment is classified as a "Previously Modified Low Gradient Headwater Stream", the permittee has the option to restore the stream segment in accordance with Attachment B and include a 100-foot water quality setback distance from the top of the streambank on each side.
-In the event the stream segment exceeds the minimum criteria in Attachment B to be classified as a "Previously Modified Low Gradient Headwater Stream," this Part III.G.2.b.ii may be considered on a case-by-case basis.
+In the event the stream segment exceeds the minimum criteria in Attachment B to be classified as a "Previously Modified Low Gradient Headwater Stream," this Appendix A, Attachment B may be considered on a case-by-case basis.